Also known as: bird dog, birddog, bird-dog, quadruped crunch, opposite arm leg crunch

 How to Do Bird Dog Crunches

-1. Setup position: Start on hands and knees with hands under shoulders and knees under hips; maintain a neutral spine and keep hips level.
+1. Setup quadruped: Start on hands under shoulders and knees under hips; keep a neutral spine, shoulders and hips level, and engage the core before moving.

-3. Extend opposite limb: Slowly extend your right arm forward and left leg back until aligned with the torso; avoid rotating hips or shoulders.
+2. Extend arm and leg: Slowly extend your right arm forward and left leg back until fully long; keep hips square and toes pointed to maximize glute engagement.

 Muscle Groups